py-pdf/pdfly/docs/index.rst

 Welcome to pdfly
 ================

-pdfly is a command line tool to get informaiton about PDF documents and to manipulate them.
+pdfly is a command line tool to get information about PDF documents and to manipulate them.

 .. toctree::
    :caption: User Guide